HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 spot/filter/na/eu/20m/digi/ft8
 ```

-This means: a spot originating in North America, pointing to Europe, on 20 meters, digital mode, submode FT8.
+This means a spot originating in North America is pointing out to Europe, on 20 meters, digital mode, submode FT8.
 The topic string is the routing index.
 It is designed to be deterministic and human-readable while remaining easy for MQTT brokers and clients to match.

 ### 3.3 Locked vocabularies